duchesneaumathieu/equihash/README.md

 python train.py configs/natural_mosaic_hashnet_0.15a.json -p `seq 0 5000 100000` -f 100 -e -D 51966
 python train.py configs/natural_mosaic_hashnet_0.2a.json -p `seq 0 5000 100000` -f 100 -e -D 51966
 ```
-With the training seed set to 51966 (0xCAFE), the networks should be exactly the same as in the paper.
+With the training seed set to 51966 (0xCAFE), the networks should be the same as in the paper.
 Those commands will create checkpoints in the `states/` folder.
 Each network takes about one week to train and requires a GPU with at least 30GB of memory.

 Use `python train.py --help` for more options.
 The configs used in the paper are in `configs/`.
-To train a different model, you will need to create a new config file.
+Creating a new config file to train a different model is possible.

 ## Encoding the ProcDB database
-To use the same database as in the paper, use the precedural seed 2766 (0xACE).
-We set ```-w valid``` to use the validation image bank.
+To use the same database as in the paper, use the procedural seed 2766 (0xACE).
+We set `-w valid` to use the validation image bank.
 ```sh
 python encode_mosaics.py configs/natural_mosaic_shannon_hamming_64c3.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D2766
 python encode_mosaics.py configs/natural_mosaic_shannon_hamming_64c3_32c4.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D2766